Storage shelf life tips for Turmeric scrubs

 Step 2: Exfoliate (2-3x Weekly)

-Step 3: Rinse & Pat Dry
+Step 3: Rinse and Pat Dry

 Rinse thoroughly with lukewarm water.
 Pat skin dry—don't rub.